Romumrn/pollution_forecast_app/README.md

 #### Job 2017 to 2021 (XML Format)
 ![Old data](./img/job_xml.png "Talend job 2017-2021")

-(Add more information about the different components that I used...)

-DT: I am adding just the names of the componnents used to facilitate the writing

-Main Job
+Subjob 1:

-tFixedFlowInput_1: Generates a fixed flow from internal variables
+- tFixedFlowInput_1: Generates a fixed flow from internal variables

-tFlowToIterate_1: Reads data line by line from the input flow and stores the data entries in iterative global variables
+- tFlowToIterate_1: Reads data line by line from the input flow and stores the data entries in iterative global variables

-tFileFetch_1: Retrieves a file through the given protocol (HTTP, HTTPS, FTP, or SMB)
+- tFileFetch_1: Retrieves a file through the given protocol (HTTP, HTTPS, FTP, or SMB)

-Subjob
+Subjob 2 :

-tFixedFlowInput_2: Generates a fixed flow from internal variables
+- tFixedFlowInput_2: Generates a fixed flow from internal variables

-tFlowToIterate_2: Reads data line by line from the input flow and stores the data entries in iterative global variables
+- tFlowToIterate_2: Reads data line by line from the input flow and stores the data entries in iterative global variables

-tFileInputFullRow_1: Reads a file row by row and sends complete rows of data as defined in the schema to the next component via a Row link
+- tFileInputFullRow_1: Reads a file row by row and sends complete rows of data as defined in the schema to the next component via a Row link

-tMap_1: Transforms and routes data from single or multiple sources to single or multiple destinations
+- tMap_1: Transforms and routes data from single or multiple sources to single or multiple destinations

-tJavaRow_1: With tJavaRow, you can enter the Java code to be applied to each row of the flow
+- tJavaRow_1: With tJavaRow, you can enter the Java code to be applied to each row of the flow

-tFlowToIterate_3: Reads data line by line from the input flow and stores the data entries in iterative global variables
+- tFlowToIterate_3: Reads data line by line from the input flow and stores the data entries in iterative global variables

-tFileFetch_2: Retrieves a file through the given protocol (HTTP, HTTPS, FTP, or SMB)
+- tFileFetch_2: Retrieves a file through the given protocol (HTTP, HTTPS, FTP, or SMB)

 ###